 You’re always busy.
 You have a career and you’re constantly working whether you’re at the office, on the road, or at home.
 You don’t have a lot of time during the day or when you get home for your kids.
 You have to hire sitters or let your spouse handle raising them while you are busy providing for them.
 But lately, your kids have seemed a little distant or uninvolved.
 Could they be doing drugs?
 And how would you know?
+Understanding how child risk for drug use increases when a parent or both parents are often absent is important.
+If you suspect your teen is struggling with drugs, it’s time to seek out a family therapy program that can help heal your unit.
+Substance abuse treatment programs are also crucial to get your teen the care they need.

-Our culture and society puts a lot of value on success and making money, so it’s easy to sometimes forget that part of our role in our families is not only to provide for our family, but also to be part of the family, itself.
+Our culture and society puts a lot of value on success and making money, so it’s easy to sometimes forget that part of our role in our families is not only to provide for our family but also to be part of the family, itself.
 Children need their moms and dads to be moms and dads, not to be gone all the time and unavailable.
 Parents who do not nurture their children often mean well, but the lack of attachment can increase the risk for a child to abuse drugs.

 Being a good parent doesn’t mean giving up your job or not working.
 It means taking an interest in your children, what is going on in their lives, and what is troubling them.
 It means setting boundaries and enforcing rules.
 It also means spending time with your family and showing that you’re genuinely interested in all aspects of your child’s life.